chrultrabook/docs/src/docs/firmware/ti50-ap-ro.md

 :::

 ## Recovering a device bricked due to RO verification.
+### Chromebooks

+1. Press and hold the `Power` button.
+2. Press the `Refresh` (arrow icon) button twice.
+3. Release the `Power` button.
+4. Repeat the above steps a second time.

+### Chromeboxes

-1. Press and hold the power button.
+1. Press and hold the `Power` button.
-2. Press the refresh button twice.
+2. Press the recovery pinhole button twice.
+3. Release the `Power` button.
+4. Repeat the above steps a second time.

+### Tablets

+1. Press and hold the `Power` button.
+2. Press and hold `Volume Up` for 10+ seconds.
+Release and repeat it a second time.
-3. Release the power button.
+3. Release the `Power` button.
 4. Repeat the above steps a second time.

 This will disable RO verification for 15 minutes, allowing you to permanently disable it.